Skip to main content

 Mark Dessauer Headshot

-Mark Dessauer seeks the lightbulb moment in his work with organizations, communities, and individuals.
+Mark has created change for the last 25 years through strategic communications, powerful messaging, engaging trainings and lightbulb moments.
 What is a lightbulb moment?
 It is a simple change of mind, seeing something in a different light, and deciding to act in another manner as a result.
 From a glimmer to a blinding flash of inspiration, these sparks are central to creating social change.
-Mark has worked for the last 25 years on creating change with think tanks, the U.S. embassy, state governments, universities, nonprofits, and foundations.
-From community solutions to childhood obesity prevention across the country to statewide early childhood and oral health campaigns, Mark’s communication work has focused on improving the health and well-being of hundreds of communities.
+From community-driven healthy places across the United States to early childhood and oral health campaigns across North Carolina, Mark’s communication work has focused on improving the health and well-being of hundreds of communities.

-At Spitfire, Mark has worked with early childhood advocates to develop a messaging framework and training for Adverse Childhood Experiences on behalf of the Kresge Foundation and Doris Duke Charitable Foundation, provided communication counsel and training to Robert Wood Johnson Foundation (RWJF) communities working on Mobilizing Action for Resilient Communities (MARC), and established a national nonprofit strategic communication training program for JP Morgan Chase’s Office of Nonprofit Engagement in 28 cities across the country.
-Through this work, Mark has partnered with over 600 community development, workforce improvement, and affordable housing advocates to build their own strategic communication plan and targeted messaging and develop powerful stories to help them achieve their overall goals.
-In addition, Mark has worked with Prosperity Now (formerly CFED) on its Childhood Savings Accounts strategy and Racial Wealth Divide initiatives.
+At Spitfire, Mark’s work centers on building communication capacity and training for nonprofit and foundation leaders.
+Through this work, Mark has partnered with over 600 community development, workforce improvement and affordable housing advocates to build their own strategic communication plans, targeted messaging and develop powerful stories to help them achieve their goals.
+In addition, Mark provides communication strategy and support for Enterprising Ventures of Color, Prosperity Now (formerly CFED) on its Childhood Savings Accounts strategy and Racial Wealth Divide initiatives.
 To keep his lightbulb lit, Mark has attended and helped plan every frank gathering at the University of Florida’s Center for Public Interest Communications since it started in 2014.